RafaMMas/IberianFishHSMs/README.md

 <div style="text-align: justify;">

-Habitat suitability predictions are carried out with `PredictHabitatSuitability` and are based on mean flow velocity (m/s), water depth (m) substrate index (-) and the sum of the number of relevant types of cover in the evaluated microhabitats (i.e., pixels or cells from the hydraulic simulation).
+Habitat suitability predictions are carried out with `PredictHabitatSuitability`.
+They are based on mean flow velocity (m/s), water depth (m) substrate index (-) and the sum of the number of relevant types of cover in the evaluated microhabitats (i.e., pixels or cells from the hydraulic simulation).
 The package includes functions to